Seteco/Somorrostro/alarm-notifications.md

 1. The `to` line of alarms can list one or more **roles**.
 2. Each **role** can correspond to multiple **recipients**, using multiple **notification methods** (email, slack, discord, twilio, pageduty, etc).
 3. Each **recipient** can filter severity (i.e. receive only critical notifications).
+4. The special role `silent` can be used in alarms that should send any kind of notification.

 ## configuration